-Parent Guide to Address Concerns
+Parent/Guardian Guide to Address Concerns

-When a parent determines that there is a school-related concern that needs to be addressed with school officials, the sequential steps outlined below should be followed.
-Hanover Schools seek to work collaboratively with parents to find the fastest resolution to any problem.
+When a parent/guardian determines that there is a school-related concern that needs to be addressed with school officials, the sequential steps outlined below should be followed.
+Hanover Schools seek to work collaboratively with parent(s)/guardian(s) to find the fastest resolution to any problem.

-- 1. The parent should address the concern with the staff member most directly involved, (e.g., a question regarding the content of instructional materials or homework assignments should be shared with the classroom teacher). - If the matter is not resolved at this level, the parent may bring the concern to the Curriculum Directors, then the Principal. - 3.
-If the matter continues to remain unresolved, the parent may bring the concern to the attention of the Superintendent. - 4.
-If the matter still remains unresolved, the parent may bring the concern to the attention of the school committee by directly contacting the School Committee Chairperson and requesting appropriate action.
+- 1. The parent/guardian should address the concern with the staff member most directly involved, (e.g., a question regarding the content of instructional materials or homework assignments should be shared with the classroom teacher). - 2.
+If the matter is not resolved at this level, the parent/guardian may bring the concern to the Principal. - 3.
+If the matter continues to remain unresolved, the parent/guardian may bring the concern to the attention of the Superintendent. - 4.
+If the matter still remains unresolved, the parent/guardian may bring the concern to the attention of the School Committee by directly contacting the School Committee Chairperson and requesting appropriate action.

 The following are examples of issues that should be addressed at the level indicated.
-If a parent has a concern that is not listed here, the parent may call his/her child's Principal for direction to the most appropriate person.
+If a parent/guardian has a concern that is not listed here, the parent/guardian may call their child's Principal for direction to the most appropriate person.